zhullyb/monyhar/monyhar/tools/mb/docs/user_guide.md

 ## The mb_config.pyl config file

-The `mb_config.pyl` config file is intended to enumerate all of the supported build configurations for Chromium.
+The `mb_config.pyl` config file is intended to enumerate all of the supported build configurations for Monyhar.
 Generally speaking, you should never need to (or want to) build a configuration that isn't listed here, and so by using the configs in this file you can avoid having to juggle long lists of gn args by hand.